dspace-group/simphera-reference-architecture-azure/README.md

 Before you start you need an Azure subscription and the `contributor` role to create the resources needed for SIMPHERA.
 Additionally, you need to create the following resources that are not part of this Terraform configuration:

 - _Storage Account_: A storage account with Performance set to `standard` and account kind set to `StorageV2 (general purpose v2)` is needed to store the Terraform state.
 You also have to create a container for the state inside the storage account.
 - _KeyVault_: The credentials of the PostgreSQL servers and the keys to encrypt the disks of the virtual machine for the license server must be stored in an Azure KeyVault.
-The KeyVault is not managed by Terraform and has to be created manually (see Azure KeyVault section).
+The KeyVault is managed by Terraform but this requires specific permission for the identity used to run Terraform commands in Azure.
+For configuring RBAC rules of the KeyVault, the identity requires the role `Role Based Access Control Administrator` on subscription level.
+To limit allowed permissions as much as possible, a `Constrain roles` permission condition for roles `Key Vault Crypt Officer` and `Key Vault Secret Officer` should be applied to the permission rule.
 - _Log Analytics Workspace_ (optional): In order to store the log data of the services you have to provide such a workspace inside your subscription.

 On your administration PC you need to install the [Terraform](https://terraform.io/) command, the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) and `ssh-keygen` which is typically available on most operating systems.